 The most interesting thing about the approach into Orlando was the fact that there weren’t any clouds in the skies above Florida today.
 Seriously – flying into Florida in the late afternoon can be a scary experience with the notorious storms that bubble up here on a daily basis, but there was none of that happening today.

 It was the most beautiful and clear landing that I’ve ever experienced at any airport in Florida, and it honestly felt a bit weird.
-I mean, remember what the weather was like when I flew Delta 737-900ER first class to Orlando a short while back?
-The storms were fierce and the butt-pucker factor was pegged in the red zone.
+The last time I was here, the storms were fierce and the butt-pucker factor was pegged in the red zone.

 Once on the ground, the pilot left her in high gear and we darn near flew over to our arrival gate.
 It was the fastest taxi that I’ve ever experienced, and combined with the sunny blue skies overhead, it was sensory overload.